 The Rent Assistance Program is managed by the Freestore/Foodbank, Cincinnati, Ohio, CAIN in Northside, Jewish Family Service, Santa Maria Community Services and the Welcome House, Covington, KY.
 This program grants up to $500 rental assistance, paid directly to the landlord, on a one-time basis.
 The concept of this program is a bridge over a rough spot in a resident’s life to prevent losing a good resident due to an emergency.
-The budget for this program is $30,000.
+The budget for this program is more than $40,000.

 Contact the Partners by faxing the form provided to the FreestoreFoodbank, then follow-up with Erica Black and to Welcome House of Northern Kentucky, then follow-up with Justin Beale.
 CAIN may be reached at 513-591-2246, they serve the residents of 45223 zip code.
 The recording will tell you the hours the office is open.
 Jewish Family Service may be reached at 513-766.3760 and there is a recording that will tell you the hours they are open.
 Please go to the drop down menu and select the partner you want to contact as the application process has been updated with different applications for each partner.
 Each of our partners have food pantries and offer other services that a prospective recipient may need in stabilizing their situation.
 Rent Assistance page with forms

 Non-perishable food goods are collected through participating apartment communities then taken to a food pantry in the same area for distribution.
 Over 7000 pounds of food has been collected each year for this distribution.

 This distribution is now including CAIN (NE Cinti), Corpus Christi Food Pantry (off Hamilton Ave) and LIFE (E Cinti) as the increased need has been demonstrated.
 Reports from the pantries indicate the need is all through the year.
 This need has driven our Canned Food Drive to be an all year event with collection including funds to purchase food in bulk and distribute throughout the year rather than all at one time.
 At this time there will be deliveries made twice a year throughout the Greater Cincinnati Northern Kentucky area to meet the need of 20 pantries.
 The budget for this program is $15,000.